 This new IoT blockchain service from IBM enables the asset data to validate business conditions in an immutable decentralized ledger.
 These business conditions can be related to time, place and origin.
 When one element of the blockchain makes a promise, then this Internet of Things –Blockchain initiative enforces it and ensures that all the transactions adhere to a standard set of instructions.

 Blockchain can solve this problem.
-Till date, this technology has saved $10 billion worth of cryptocurrencies from being attacked by hackers and scamsters.
+To date, this technology has saved $10 billion worth of cryptocurrencies from being attacked by hackers and seamsters.
 Blockchain is based on trustworthiness and decentralization and all transactions taking place on this platform are verified by the members of the network.